 Entrance fee: 200.000 rials.

 Tehran’s Jewellery Museum, Moozeh Jawaherat, was originally kept inside Golestan Palace.
-In the 20th century Shah Pahlavi moved 21 boxes filled with jewellery to Iran National Bank, and in the 1960s, the museum was moved to the current location, the Central Bank of Iran.
+In the 20th century, Shah Pahlavi moved 21 boxes filled with jewelry to Iran National Bank, and in the 1960s, the museum was moved to the current location, the Central Bank of Iran.

 Address: Imam Khomeini Square, Ferdowsi Avenue, in front of the Turkish Embassy.